Sculpture of Socrates

 7. I have been to Seattle.

 It should be easy to see that as we proceed down the list the probability that I have been to any of these places increases.
-In the beginning the chance was practically zero—although as a fallibilist you must concede that I may be an alien who has taken human form and in fact have been to Jupiter.
-By the bottom of the list the chance is 100% that I’ve been there, unless I’m lying to you or am being deceived by gods or aliens or simulations as to my whereabouts.
+In the beginning, the chance was practically zero—although as a fallibilist you must concede that I may be an alien who has taken human form and in fact have been to Jupiter.
+At the bottom of the list, the chance is 100% that I’ve been there unless I’m lying to you or am being deceived by gods or aliens or simulations as to my whereabouts.
 If I tell you #1, then you know (beyond a reasonable doubt) that the claim is false.
 If I tell you #7, while standing next to you at the Space Needle, then you know (beyond a reasonable doubt) that the claim is true.
-Finally if I tell you #4, you just don’t know and have to examine the evidence to determine the probability my claim is true.
+Finally, if I tell you #4, you just don’t know and have to examine the evidence to determine the probability my claim is true.

 And this is how one can be a fallibilist and claim to know things simultaneously.
 Any idea I have could be wrong, but I feel amazingly confident that #1 is false and #7 is true.
 If I am justified in being amazingly confident by the evidence, that counts as knowledge.
-And here is a another example.
+And here is another example.
 Suppose I say:

 1. If they play a football game, the Seattle Seahawks will beat a Pop Warner team.